Chris-F214/ITSE1430-2019Spring/Labs/Lab 3/readme.md

 1. Double clicking a contact in the contact list edits the contact.
 1. Trying to edit a contact when none is selected does nothing.
 1. Editing a contact updates the contact list appropriately.
+1. Errors modifying a contact are reported to the user.

 ## Story 8 - Add Support for Removing Contacts